 In most cases, you will need to find an expert witness for your medical malpractice claim.
 The expert witness will testify on what is considered the professional standard of care under the circumstances and how a skilled doctor would have acted in the same situation.
 Your expert witness will need to provide an opinion about whether the doctor acted negligently and breached the professional duty of care by failing to diagnose or misdiagnosing colon cancer.
 That action must have also resulted in injuries to you.
 There are times when the healthcare provider will defend their efforts by claiming that the injuries were the result of the progressing illness and not the failure to diagnose the disease.

 If you have suffered harm from a misdiagnosis, you need to find the right attorney for your case.
 The doctor will have a lawyer to protect his or her rights during the process.
-A medical malpractice lawyer will be there to protect yours.
+A Philadelphia Personal Injury lawyer will be there to protect you.